-According to Federal Regulations, students who fail to make satisfactory progress towards their degree or certificate will lose their ability to receive Federal Student Aid.
+- According to federal regulations, students who fail to make satisfactory academic progress towards their degree or certificate will lose their ability to receive Federal Student Aid (FSA).

-- This regulation applies to all students, including those that have not previously received financial aid.
+- This regulation applies to all students applying for financial aid, including those that have not previously received financial aid.

 - Students who lose their aid may appeal the loss provided there are mitigating circumstances that inhibited their academic progress.

-- If mitigating circumstances do not exist, you may take classes at your own expense to demonstrate improvement for a future appeal.
+- If mitigating circumstances do not exist, students may take classes at their own expense to demonstrate improvement for a future appeal.

-Our university system evaluates SAP at the beginning of each semester, defined as a 16-week period of academic study, and prior to the student receiving FSA for the first time at our university.
+SAP is evaluated based on grades posted at the end of each semester and prior to the beginning of the upcoming semester (defined as a 16-week period of academic study), as well as prior to the student receiving FSA for the first time at APUS.

 Grade Point Average (GPA)